 • Discussions on the legal issues of self defense, the different types of force, and clarity on when you can or can’t use higher levels of force.

 • How attacks and violence really happens.
 It’s not from a static, standing-face-to-face neutral position.
 But most classes teach techniques based on just that scenario.

 • And last, physical fighting skills that are not “adapted for women.”
 The literal translation for that phrase is, “watered down so you feel good about yourself.”
 That’s not empowerment, it’s misleading.

 Fighting skills should be based on principles allowing a minimal sets skills to be used in maximum scenarios.
 In other words, skills that work in a wide variety of attacks with little need for extended practice.

 A final word about self defense for women.

 While everyone benefits from self defense, women don’t need women’s self defense.
 At least not in its current state.

 The marketing madness pervading the industry today is not about empowering women.
 It’s about making money.
 In fact, I’d say that pushing the idea women need gimmicks to survive an attack belittles womens’ true abilities, flying in the face of the empowerment companies claim to support.

 So next time you see an ad for a women self defense service, take a closer look at what agenda they’re actually pushing.

 Are you looking for a women’s self defense class?
 One where you get all the info we just mentioned?
-Over 2500 women have graduated our Common Sense Defense class the past 12 years.
-And for 2019, we’ve reintroduced something special.
-The Power Within.
-Click the button to discover more.
+Over 3000 women have graduated our Common Sense Defense since 2007.
+Is it right for you?
+Click here to find out.